paritytech/metadata-portal/README.md

 ### Frontend
-Before running the frontend locally, you need to generate a data file with present QR info codes and chain specs.
+Before running the frontend locally, you need to generate a data file:

-In the project directory, you can run:

-`make collector`
+    make collector

  And then run the app in the development mode